CART: A Generative Cross-Modal Retrieval Framework with Coarse-To-Fine Semantic Modeling: Introduction

 \section{Introduction}

-In recent years, multimedia data has exploded both in quantity and form, under such background, cross-modal retrieval \cite{begin, h1, opt, h2} has become a research hot spot.
+In recent years, multimedia data has exploded both in quantity and form, cross-modal retrieval \cite{begin, h1, opt, h2} has become a research hot spot.
 Cross-modal retrieval tasks, which aim to retrieve relevant data from one modality (e.g. image \cite{clip, openclip}, audio \cite{clap2022, clap2023} or video \cite{clip4clip, cap4video}) based on a query from another modality (e.g. text \cite{crossmodelretrieval}), play a crucial role in various multimedia applications.
-Traditional approaches \cite{clip, videoclip, clap2023, audioretrieval, imagebind, languagebind} rely on dual-tower architectures that map the different modalities into a joint embedding space, as shown in Figure~\ref{fig:teaser} (a), then compute the similarities between queries and candidates.
-However, these methods often struggle to effectively align multimodal data \cite{h2} due to the modality gap, as well as suffer from huge retrieval latency and inefficiency issues \cite{difficulty} when the corpus is large.

-In contrast, generative retrieval \cite{DSI, NCI, DSI++, dsi-qg, Tome, multiviewid}, which is a promising paradigm in text-to-text retrieval, seeks to replace the whole process \cite{retrievalandrank, replacetheprocess} using a sequence-to-sequence model.
-Specifically, generative retrieval assigns unique identifiers \cite{Genre, seal, multiviewid} to all candidates in the corpus, and then the language model utilizes beam search to generate identifiers based on the input query.
-Compared to the dual-tower architecture, as shown in Figure~\ref{fig:teaser} (b), generative retrieval eliminates the process of computing similarity, which ensures that the model does not need additional space to save candidate embeddings while accelerating the retrieval speed \cite{learntotokenizer} on large-scale corpus.